London Pubs Group

 TW11 9AS

-The Builders Arms featured on the Daytime Crawl of Hampton Court, Teddington, Twickenham and Richmond in June 2003, and features on the Living the High Life - From Teddington to the Hamptons: Daytime Tour of Teddington, Hampton Hill, Hampton and Hampton Court. in June 2022.
+The Builders Arms featured on the Daytime Crawl of Hampton Court, Teddington, Twickenham and Richmond on 14 June 2003, and the Living the High Life - From Teddington to the Hamptons: Daytime Tour of Teddington, Hampton Hill, Hampton and Hampton Court. in June 2022.

 WhatPub link: WhatPub/Builders Arms